yb4/ch04-git-basics/exercise-3/README.md

 # Exercise 3

 Hello, How is Life these days!??!?!?!?!
+I think this will be up there too
 1. **Fork** the repo onto your own github account
 (maybe you already did it)